aarepuu/aarepuu/README.md

 ### I'm Aare Puussaar 👋

-I'm a technologists, digital civics researcher and an interaction designer interested in effective use of data for social good.
+I am a technologists, digital civics researcher and an interaction designer interested in effective use of data for social good.
 I build technologies for helping people access and use data to make informed decisions and improve their lives.

 - 📘 I'm currently enjoying writing code in Typescript
 - 📊 I’m interested in data viz and maps